canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 ### Details on FFI

-Technically, some data and function calls needs to cross the language boundaries between the compiled JavaScript and WebAssembly code.
+Technically, some data and function calls need to cross the language boundaries between the compiled JavaScript and WebAssembly code.

 On the JavaScript/TypeScript-side, everything stays relatively simple, with few